The Most Common Causes of Oil Barge Accidents in Texas

 Some of the biggest causes of injury are everyday accidents that could occur in other similar industries.
 Injuries from lifting and carrying are some of the most common workplace injuries in any industry, and the oil industry is no exception.
 Moving barrels of oil and other supplies can involve significant stress and strain on the back, especially after years of working in the industry or serving as a barge worker.

 Many oil barges use cranes to transport items between docks, the barge, other ships, and oil platforms.
 These cranes could be mounted on the barge, on land, or on another vessel, but the risks are often the same.
 Operators are expected to have the proper training and skill to operate a crane properly, without causing collateral damage.
 When operators are tired, inattentive, improperly trained, or inexperienced, people can get seriously hurt.

-Working on any ship or oil rig can mean dealing with slippery decks and slip and fall accidents.
+Working on any ship or oil rig can mean dealing with slippery decks and slip and fall accidents in Dallas and Texas.
 With oil, there is always the chance that leakage could make the deck even slipperier if oil or other chemicals are mixed with the water.
 It is up to the ship owner or captain to ensure that the vessel is safe for passengers and workers, and it is your employer’s responsibility to ensure you have the proper safety gear at work.

 Barge Pilot Negligence

 When you are a passenger on a barge, your safety is in the hands of the pilot or operator.
 If your vessel crashes at port, smashes into the oil rig, or collides with another vessel during your trip, you could be seriously injured.
 Sudden stops and jolts like these can throw passengers to the deck or into a bulkhead, causing serious injuries.

 How to Sue for Barge Boat Accidents in Texas